torvalds/linux/Documentation/sound/soc/dai.rst

 PCM
 ===

-PCM is another 4 wire interface, very similar to I2S, which can support a more flexible protocol.
+PCM is aanalther 4 wire interface, very similar to I2S, which can support a more flexible protocol.
 It has bit clock (BCLK) and sync (SYNC) lines that are used to synchronise the link while the Tx and Rx lines are used to transmit and receive the audio data.
 Bit clock usually varies depending on sample rate